Photos by Bill Kinkaid

 Non-members are welcome to join field trips as a way to review the activities of the Society but are asked to limit their participation to a maximum of three events.

-For more information about Nature Vancouver field trips, contact the Field Trip Coordinator or the Hiking and Backpacking Team Leader.
+For more information about Nature Vancouver field trips, contact the Field Trip Coordinator email@example.com.

 Field Trip Schedule

 Nature Vancouver field trips are scheduled on most weekends and some week days.
-The complete schedule is available at EVENTS CALENDER.
+The complete schedule is available at EVENTS CALENDAR.

 Other organizations host regular walks and surveys that might be of interest to members of Nature Vancouver.
 More informations is available on Ongoing Nature Walks and Surveys. these